Xpktro/contest-scorer/README.md

 - `blacklist`: Excludes specific callsigns from receiving or awarding points and from appearing in the final rankings.
 Format: `["callsign1", "callsign2"]`
 - `allowMissingParticipants`: Controls whether contacts with stations that did not submit a log should be validated and their contacts scored.
 When true, contacts with missing participants are accepted and scored.
 When false or not defined, contacts with missing participants are rejected.
 Format: `true/false`
+- `nonCompeting`: Specifies callsigns that will be treated as regular participants (can make/receive contacts and award points) but are excluded from the main contest rankings.
+These participants are scored and reported separately in the `nonCompetingResults` section.
+Format: `["callsign1", "callsign2"]`

 ### Scoring Rules